AnotherWorldDAO/ue5-treasurehunt/README.md

 - [opt-in] Enter/paste a desired ETH address.
 Or, you will be using project default ETH address to receive test ERC20 tokens.
 - Click `START`.
 You are now in the `DefaultMap`
 - Use `W, A, S, D` to move around.
 Drag mouse to rotate view.
 Click `Space bar` to jump.
-- Touch the airdrop boxes to receive test ERC20 tokens.
+- Touch the airdrop boxes to receive test ERC20 tokens (via Goerli Testnet and Optimism Goerli Testnet).
 - [intermediate] you can deploy your own contracts and serverless functions.

 ## Live implementation